JMiller7334/Game-Client-Server-Animation-System/README.md

 # Client-Side Documentation: Client_Flat_Ride
 ## Notes
-handles the actual animations and tweening of rides.
+This script handles the actual animations and tweening of rides.
-It gets the time positions of all running rides and what rides are running directly from the server.
-The server handles no ride animations or tweening.
+It gets the time positions of all running rides and what rides should or shouldn't be running directly from the server.
+The server handles no ride animations or tweening, this does that.

 ## Notable Properties:
 + local START_TIMER = 10 --Start-timer in secs, this should match the same variable on the server-side code.